NaturalSelectionLabs/Unidata/docs/guide/assets/Ethereum-NFT/Alchemy.md

 You can use Alchemy API for free (no rate limit disclosed).
 :::

+You must initialize with `alchemyEthereumAPIKey` and `alchemyPolygonAPIKey` to use this provider.

-You can initialize with `ipfsGateway` and `alchemyAPIKey` to potentially get a faster response or higher stability.
+You can initialize with `ipfsGateway` to potentially get a faster response or higher stability.

 ## API